souryacs/AcRMNJXL/README.md

 3) -p option is for specifying the input tree format input file contains the trees in NEWICK format, as specified by the option (-p1) (1 stands for newick)

-4) -m option is used to specify the species tree construction method.
-Here 3 is used to denote that AcRMNJXL is employed.
-The value can vary from 1 to 3.

 In addition, the package contains another option: -O 'output_file_name'

 Here, user can specify the output file name containing the derived species tree file.

+the species tree can be rooted using a custom provided taxon, by using the option '-r'.
+Although AcRNJXL creates a rooted tree, custom tree rooting can be provided using this option.
-If no such option is provided, our method performs the following operations:

-If m = 1, a directory “AcRNJ” is created within the same directory containing the input treelist file.
+If no such option is provided, a directory “AcRNJXL” is created within the same directory containing the input treelist file.
 Within this new created directory, one file 'outtree_newick.tre' is created, which contains the derived species tree.
 Another text file named 'Complete_Desription.txt' is created, which contains execution and timing information for the method.
-For m = 2, and m = 3, directory “AcRMNJ” or 'AcRMNJXL', respectively, is created within the same directory containing the input treelist file.
-Above mentioned files within the new directory are generated as per the execution.

 *********************************
 For any queries, please contact